not Bush-Cheney business partner any more

 |The murder of Saddam Hussein|

 Saddam Hussein was a world class tyrant who killed hundreds of thousands of people in Iraq, Iran and Kuwait.
-He was backed by the American empire during most of his reign of error, most notoriously when he was encouraged to attack Iran in September 1980 and then supported during the eight year long Iran-Iraq war.
-Saddam's worst crimes were committed during that conflict, such as his use of poison gas (the chemicals were supplied by Western corporations with the tacit approval of the US and its allies).
+He was backed by the American empire during most of his reign, most notoriously when he was encouraged to attack Iran in September 1980 and then supported during the eight year long Iran-Iraq war.
+Saddam's worst crimes were committed during that conflict, such as his use of poison gas.
+The chemicals for that crime were supplied by Western corporations with the tacit approval of the US and its allies.

 His 1990 invasion of Kuwait was winked at in advance by US Ambassador April Glaspie, who told him that the US did not have an opinion on Arab-Arab border disputes.
 A State department spokeperson also told a press conference a few days before the invasion that the US did not have a defense committment to Kuwait, even though Iraqi troops were massed on the border.
 When Iraq attacked Kuwait, the US Central Command was conducting "Internal Look," a war game exercise that simulated the actual events that unfolded - and may have enabled US forces to get into place (blockading Iraqi ports) before the United Nations Security Council could meet to discuss the situation.
 The film Hidden Wars of Desert Storm is an excellent resource about this conflict, which resulted in perhaps a quarter million deaths.

 While few will grieve the dead dictator, it is worth noting that the US invasion has probably killed more people than Saddam did, and the US empire has killed more people since World War II than the six million Jews killed during the Nazi Holocaust.
 (Retired CIA agent John Stockwell made that comparison more than a decade ago, and it's even more true today.)